arangodb/arangodb/tests/README.md

 #### [communication, chaos] testsuite to launch parallel load
-These testsuites are intended to launch several arangosh, in order to generate
+These testsuites are intended to launch several arangosh instances, in order to generate concurrent requests.